TR7089 - Website and Software Localisation (2018/19)

 |Total study hours||200|

-This is both a designate module, offered to FT students and 2nd-year PT students, and a core module as part of the PG Certificate in Translation Technology.
+This is a designate module, offered to FT students and 2nd-year PT students.

 Prior learning requirements